Lebanon

 Health Care

-Insecurity Insight monitors attacks on health care in Lebanon and based on its data, the Lebanon chapter (in English and Arabic) of the 2024 Safeguarding Health in Conflict Coalition (SHCC) report Epidemic of Violence identified 485 incidents of violence against or obstruction of health care in Lebanon in 2024.
-In these incidents, 408 health workers were killed and 419 injured.
-Emergency medical services were attacked on at least 310 occasions and health facilities damaged at least 208 times.
+Insecurity Insight monitors attacks on health care in Lebanon, and based on its data, the Lebanon chapter (in English and Arabic) of the 2025 Safeguarding Health in Conflict Coalition (SHCC) report Care in the Crosshairs identified 15 incidents of violence against or obstruction of health care in 2025.
+Among incidents reported in 2025, emergency medical services (EMS) were attacked on at least nine occasions and health facilities were damaged at least six times.
+At least three health workers were killed.

 Published every two weeks, Insecurity Insight’s Attacks on Health Care New Brief tracks global threats and violence as well as protests and other events affecting the delivery of and access to health care.
 Explore our interactive map to see where incidents happened.